 The communication considerations described in the previous section are helpful in developing inclusive messaging.
 However, your organization should understand the specific cultural and linguistic characteristics of consumers.
-CBOs may already know this information through deliver of steady-state programs and services to consumers; if not, conduct an assessment to better understand the cultural and linguistic characteristics of consumers.
+CBOs may already know this information through delivery of steady-state programs and services to consumers.
+If not, conduct an assessment to better understand the cultural and linguistic characteristics of consumers.
 In the Public Health Workbook: To Define, Locate, and Reach Special, Vulnerable, and At-risk Populations in an Emergency, the CDC suggests conducting focus groups or community roundtables to help understand the barriers and specific communication needs of consumers.
-From the assessment, "you may learn that some cultural groups are less trustful of official government messages than the population as a whole, and that they desire communication materials that are culturally relevant to their group."54 Findings from this assessment will inform regular communication efforts and messaging during an emergency.
-Including consumers in message development and communication strategies not only helps to ensure their access and functional needs will be addressed, but that trust in emergency communications are maximized.55
+From the assessment, "you may learn that some cultural groups are less trustful of official government messages than the population as a whole, and that they desire communication materials that are culturally relevant to their group."10 Findings from this assessment will inform regular communication efforts and messaging during an emergency.
+Including consumers in message development and communication strategies not only helps to ensure their access and functional needs will be addressed, but also that trust in emergency communications are maximized.11

-Increasing trust among older adults and people with disabilities in emergency communication and using established communications networks in non-emergency situations will improve the likelihood that consumers will heed emergency warnings.
-Ahead of a disaster, it is also critical to identify and build communication networks with consumers' Suggested Topics to Discuss During Focus Groups and Community Roundtables:
+Increasing trust in emergency communication among older adults and people with disabilities by using the same established communications networks that they are accustomed to in non-emergency situations will improve the likelihood that they will heed emergency warnings.
+Ahead of an emergency, it is also critical to identify and build communication networks with consumers' trusted information sources.
+Although your organization may serve as one trusted source, disseminating information through other trusted sources will help ensure that consumers receive and heed essential emergency information and emergency warnings.
+CBOs should also share how consumers can get in touch with each other during an emergency, whether it is via phone, email, or mailing address.

+Suggested Topics to Discuss During Focus Groups and Community Roundtables: